rahul-gupta-lightfury/Cerebrus/docs/developer/CONFIG_SYSTEM.md

 ## Configuration Files

-All configuration currently lives in `config/cerebrus.yaml`.
-The file bundles tool paths, cache configuration, and profile definitions into a single schema-validated document:
+Defaults are baked into the application, so no configuration file is required to launch the UI scaffold.
+When you do want to point Cerebrus at real Unreal Engine tooling, create `config/cerebrus.yaml` to bundle tool paths, cache configuration, and profile definitions into a single schema-validated
+document:

 ```yaml
 version: 1